The simulation scalability problem: why behavioral verification falls short

 This may be the most fundamental barrier of all.
 Simulation tools only answer questions the engineer thinks to ask.

-This is the "unknown unknowns" problem applied to circuit verification.
-The circuits that get simulated are the ones the engineer already suspects might be problematic, the ones where risk is apparent.
-The circuits that do not get simulated are the ones that look routine, the ones where the engineer's mental model says "that should be fine."
-Engineering experience teaches a painful lesson: the circuits that cause bench surprises are disproportionately the ones nobody thought to question [8].
+This is the 'unknown unknowns' problem applied to circuit verification.
+The circuits that get simulated are the ones the engineer already suspects might be problematic -- the ones where risk is apparent.
+The circuits that do not get simulated are the ones that look routine, the ones where the engineer's mental model says 'that should be fine.'
+But engineering experience teaches a painful lesson: the circuits that cause bench surprises are disproportionately the ones nobody thought to question [9].

 The time and resource constraint